Uglies: Publication history

-The novel Uglies was first published in 2006, and re-released in 2011 with a new cover.
-It is the first part of a trilogy, with sequels Pretties, and Specials, and another book Extras.
+The novel Uglies was first published in 2005, and the photograph was made by photographer Carissa "Car" Pelleteri.
+It later re-released in 2011 with a new cover.
+It is the first part of a trilogy, with sequels Pretties, and Specials and the further book Extras.
 The trilogy featured on the New York Times bestseller list for a significant amount of time.
-There has also been an audio recording made of the book (published in 2006), available on both CD and cassette.
+There has also been an audio recording made of the book that was published in 2006 and made available on both CD and cassette.